A Bloggers Ultimate Guide to SEO for Beginners

-Whether you’re still in the early stages of creating your blog or have already launched and are looking to amp up content, this SEO guide for beginners is the perfect place to start!
+Whether you’re learning how to start a blog or have already launched and want to get more blog traffic, this guide on SEO for beginners is the perfect place to start!

 Skip To Section:

-SEO stands for “Search Engine Optimization” and is the practice of increasing the quality and quantity of your website traffic through organic (non-paid) search engine results.
+SEO stands for “Search Engine Optimization” and is the practice of increasing the quality of your content and the quantity of your website traffic through organic (non-paid) search engine results.

 So basically, when you write a blog post, you are not only writing for the consumer, but for the search engines as well.
 Better SEO = Better visibility.